Determine the basic settings for Group Wizard, comfort feature and sandbox.

 Activate or deactivate an initial test

-The Group Wizard will determine all required steps for access rights changes in the ARM application immediately after clicking on "Apply".
+The Group Wizard will determine all required steps for access rights changes in the Access Rights Manager application immediately after clicking on Apply.

 Before determining the required changes, a dialog box will open, allowing you to make changes to Group Wizard options.